cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 # PHP Web Application (Azure App Service) with Azure SQL

-- A demo of a simple PHP web application deployed on an Azure APp Service Plan and connects to an Azure SQL Database using a system-assigned managed identity (enabled for the web application).
+- A demo of a simple PHP web application deployed on an Azure App Service Plan and connects to an Azure SQL Database using a system-assigned managed identity (enabled for the web application).
 - Creates the following Azure resources:
     - Resource Group for all the required resources
     - App Service Plan to host the web application